J-CF-Leung/Study_Vault/Physics/Theoretical physics/Special Relativity.md

 - The 3+1 split of 4-momentum gives the _energy_ and _momentum_
 - From the _conservation of 4-momentum_, one gets the _conservations of 3-momentum and energy_:
 $$\sum_\bar{A}\bm{p}_\bar{A}=\sum_A\bm{p}_A\hspace{1.5cm}\sum_\bar{A}\mathcal{E}_\bar{A}=\sum_A\mathcal{E}_A$$
-- Energy and momentum are _frame-dependent_
+- Energy and momentum are _frame-dependent_ as they are simply _components_

 - Let there be a _particle_ with some 4-momentum $\vec{p}$, _observed_ by someone with 4-velocity $\vec{U}$
 - As the 4-velocity has components $U^0=1$ and $U^i=0$, the _measured energy_ is $p^0$ in the _observer's frame_, given by: